 Integrations for the SMB and the Enterprise

-The number of integrations with B2 grows daily as companies discover how easy it is to build Backblaze B2 Cloud Storage into their products and services.
-These companies know that by providing B2 as a cloud storage option, they are dramatically lowering the cost of cloud storage for their customers and in turn encouraging potential customers to choose their solution.
+The number of integrations with Backblaze B2 grows daily as companies discover how easy it is to build Backblaze B2 Cloud Storage into their products and services.
+These companies know that by providing Backblaze B2 as a cloud storage option, they are dramatically lowering the cost of cloud storage for their customers and in turn, encouraging potential customers to choose their solution.

-Here are a few of the B2 integrations to date.
+Here are a few of the B2 Cloud Storage integrations to date.

 Many individual and SMB Synology NAS users will find this integration allows them to easily take the critical files they have centralized and stored on their NAS device and sync them with Backblaze B2.
-In addition, B2 alerts can be set at specific storage limits to ensure a customer stays within budget while having the peace of mind that their critical data is stored off-site.
+In addition, B2 Cloud Storage alerts can be set at specific storage limits to ensure a customer stays within budget while having the peace of mind that their critical data is stored off-site.
 Start here to learn more about the Synology NAS/Backblaze B2 integration.
-Click here for detailed instructions on how to backup Synology NAS to the cloud.
+Click here for detailed instructions on how to back up Synology NAS to the cloud.

-An early adopter of this solution was Girl Scouts San Diego who replaced their daily incremental LTO tape backups with a combination of CloudBerry and B2.
-Previously, LTO tapes were left onsite until the weekly pickup, now their data is off-site within minutes.
+An early adopter of this solution was Girl Scouts San Diego, who replaced their daily incremental LTO tape backups with a combination of MSP360 and Backblaze B2.
+Previously, LTO tapes were left on-site until the weekly pickup, now their data is off-site within minutes.
 In addition, the files within the incremental snapshots can be easily accessed and quickly restored as needed.

 James Gibson, Founder and CEO, Ortana Media Group.

-Cubix works with companies of all sizes in the Media and Entertainment industry that continually generate large amounts of digital content that needs to be saved during the different stages of a given project.
-Traditionally, companies have spent significant capital on LTO tape systems to save this data because it was “cheap”.
+Cubix works with companies of all sizes in the media and entertainment industry that continually generate large amounts of digital content that needs to be saved during the different stages of a given project.
+Traditionally, companies have spent significant capital on LTO tape systems to save this data because it was “cheap.”
 However, missing data, late restores, and high operational costs plague the process.
-The Cubix/Backblaze B2 integration can reduce or even eliminate the need for LTO tape, by storing digital assets in B2 cloud for only $0.005/GB/month, while still making these assets readily available when needed.
+The Cubix/Backblaze B2 integration can reduce or even eliminate the need for LTO tape, by storing digital assets in B2 Cloud Storage for only $0.005/GB/month, while still making these assets readily available when needed.
 Start here to learn more about the Cubix/Backblaze B2 integration.

-Here are some of the features we added to B2 for the 1.0 release:
+Here are some of the features we added to B2 Cloud Storage for the 1.0 release:

 - Large file support via the API, dramatically improving uploads and downloads of individual files over 100MB in size.